ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/Datastreaming-vetos.md

 For every frame, there exists [a field](https://github.com/ISISComputingGroup/streaming-data-types/blob/master/schemas/pu00_pulse_metadata.fbs#L12) in the header (which is always sent, even if no events are streamed) which is the frame's "active" veto information.
 This is whether or not a frame has been vetoed due to the condition.

+For both the above schemas, the veto flag is essentially just an `OR` of hard and soft vetoes - downstream consumers only need to know to ignore vetoed events, rather than whether they are soft or hard vetoed.

+As an example, `(1 << 14) & veto_configuration_flags` will be non-zero if veto `14` is enabled.

 ## Veto bit mask
 This is the same for:
 1) the configured vetoes in the [`vc00`](https://github.com/ISISComputingGroup/streaming-data-types/blob/master/schemas/vc00_veto_configuration.fbs) schema, emitted by `kafka_dae_control`